ocftw/blog/source/_drafts/audrey-tang-brilliant-programmer-hacks-politics-in-taiwan.md

 Then everything went very fast.
 She created a start-up with some friends, a search engine for Mandarin lyrics.
 It worked very well very quickly, and Intel invested in the young company:

-> "This was the era of dotcom.
+> "This was the era of dot-com.
 The software industry was not highly developed in Taiwan and we received a lot of attention. "

 ## "I wanted to give back to the Web"